MarliesA/EURECCA/SEDRIB/README.md

 ------------------------------------
 ADV data:
 ------------------------------------
-Scripts provided for a) debinarization of Nortek's proprietary .VEC format, b) quality controlling the timeseries of velocity, c) conversion of 16 Hz timeseries into 15-minute block flow and wave statistics.
+Scripts provided for a) Conversion and combination of Nortek's ASCII output files into combined netcdf's in burst-block structure, b) quality controlling the timeseries of velocity, c) conversion of 16 Hz timeseries into 15-minute block flow and wave statistics.

 ------------------------------------
 ACVP data: